-- (1) Any stakeholder may initiate an RPG project as accordance with Protocol Section 3.11.4.1, Project Submission.
-The RPG Project Review procedure is designed to review projects in a manner commensurate with the cost and impact to the market and to system reliability of the project, based on the Tier into which the project is grouped.
-The RPG Project Review procedure for submitted projects in all Tiers consists of the following steps. - (a) ERCOT will provide electronic copies of RPG Project Review submittals to the RPG within seven days of receipt and solicit comments or questions from the RPG; - (b) All concerns/questions or objections about the submitted project by any stakeholder or ERCOT should be submitted to the RPG within 21 days after ERCOT's transmittal to the RPG; - (c) Each Entity providing comments should provide a "single" complete comment about each project by the end of the 21-day review period rather than sending multiple comments at various times or from various individuals.
-A single comment will help ERCOT and the project submitter keep track of the comments and develop an appropriate response; - (d) Any questions related to data deficiency should be submitted to ERCOT and the submitter immediately;

-- (e) If concerns or objections about a project are received, the project will be put into "study mode" until all concerns are resolved or until ERCOT assesses that a reasonable effort has been made to resolve all concerns, generally no more than an additional 28 days; - (f) Project submitters should answer all questions and respond to all concerns in a timely manner; - (g) Comments should be based on Good Utility Practice and sound engineering judgment.
-Suggestions should be able to be implemented by the TSP constructing and operating the project; and - (h) ERCOT will post all project submissions, the comments received, and other information and databases associated with submitted transmission projects on its website.
+- (1) Any stakeholder may initiate an RPG project review in accordance with Protocol Section 3.11.4.1, Project Submission.
+All project submissions should be sent electronically to rpg_submittal@ercot.com.
+The RPG project review consists of the following steps: - (a) ERCOT will provide electronic copies of RPG project review submittals by email to the RPG within five Business Days of receipt and solicit comments or questions from the RPG; - (b) All concerns/questions or objections about the submitted project by any stakeholder or ERCOT should be submitted by email to the RPG within 15 Business Days after ERCOT's transmittal to the RPG; - (c) Each Entity providing comments should provide a "single" complete comment about each project by the end of the 15-Business Day comment period rather than sending multiple comments at various times or from various individuals; - (d) Any questions related to data deficiency should be submitted to ERCOT and the submitting party immediately; - (e) If concerns or objections about a project are received during the 15-Business Day comment period, the project will be put into "study mode."
+During study mode, the submitting party shall respond to any concerns or objections and provide additional information, if necessary, by email to the RPG until all concerns are resolved or until ERCOT assesses that a reasonable effort has been made to resolve all concerns or objections.
+A submitting party may make modifications to a Tier 3 project to address concerns or objections without having to resubmit the project so long as the modifications do not result in the project being classified as a Tier 1 or 2 project.
+Study mode shall end no later than 20 Business Days following the end of the comment period, unless ERCOT finds good cause to extend study mode; - (f) The submitting party should answer all questions and respond to all concerns in a timely manner; - (g) Comments should be based on Good Utility Practice and sound engineering judgment.
+Suggestions should be able to be implemented by the TSP constructing and operating the project; and - (h) ERCOT will post all project submissions, the comments received, and other information and databases associated with submitted transmission projects on the MIS Secure Area. - (i) Comments received after the 15-Business Day comment period may be considered by ERCOT or the submitting party, but a response is not required.